 Nutrition Label Updates: Next Steps

 BLUE Software can conduct audits of your operation and advise on the best way to approach the nutrition label updates.
-In addition, you can look for e-books and webinars in the new year to assist with this process.
+In addition, you can download our e-book: Preparing for the New FDA Labeling Requirements to assist with this process.